jpiolho/QuakePatches/README.md

 ## FAQ

+### **Is this considered cheating?**
+Officially we're not going to support cheating of any kind.
+However, it's possible that some patches might be considered cheating by other people, so use at your own risk and ask the community beforehand if you're in doubt.

 ### **How to restore the original executable?**
 You can find a backup in the same folder as QuakePatches.
 A file named Quake_x64_steam.exe.original file will be present.
 This is a backup of the original unpatched quake executable.